 A very important part of The Nest brand identity system is the beautiful marbling textures made by Kasia Korzeniecka.
 Transferred to wallpaper, the patterns are applied onto pillars that are present throughout the entire building.
 And though different in design, they create a consistent space perception both horizontally and vertically.

 Custom details on ceramic tiles and carpets beautifully combine with simple materials like coloured MDF and veneer to create a rich, abundant and luxurious, yet close, organic and comforting feeling.

-The carpet tiles featured are from the Ege Carpets sustainable collection ReForm Terra Ecotrust, that matches the colour scheme perfectly.
+The carpet tiles featured are from the sustainable ReForm concept, that matches the colour scheme perfectly.
 The specific design was chosen because of the vibrating pattern that perfectly follows the tactile and warm interior concept.

-The multidimensional ReForm Terra Ecotrust collection brings abstract patterns to the flooring surfaces and features various yarn layers constantly revealing new details to the watchful eye.
-The carpet front is made from ECONYL® yarns based on used fishing nets and other waste materials.
-Combined with the patented Ecotrust backing produced from used water bottles this is a truly green and Cradle to Cradle CertifiedTM product.
+The multidimensional ReForm concept brings abstract patterns to the flooring surfaces and features various yarn layers constantly revealing new details to the watchful eye.
+The carpet front is made from regenerated and regenerable yarns based on used fishing nets and other waste materials and fitted with the patented Ecotrust backing produced from used water bottles.
+This concept is Cradle to Cradle Certified®.

-Click this link to explore the collection's multiple design options and to order a brochure or free carpet samples.
+Click this link to explore the concept's multiple design options and to order a brochure or free carpet samples.